atkrish0/vectorautoregressive-inflation-forecasting/README.md

 ## Executive Summary:

 A brief survey on the differences betweeen traditional and machine learning based approahes in forecasting inflation.
-Implemented with economic indicators recorded for the Republic of India.
+Implemented with economic indicators recorded for the BRICS countries (tentative)

 ### Abstract:
 tbd